NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Where has COVID-19 spread?Due to the rapidly changing nature of COVID-19, please visit Illinois Department of Public Health, Centers for Disease Control and Prevention, or World Health Organization websites for the latest on the number of confirmed cases and related information in our communities, the United States, and globally.

 Is there a vaccine?Currently, there is not a vaccine for COVID-19.

-What should I do if I think I have COVID-19 symptoms?People with COVID-19 infection typically have symptoms such as fever, cough, shortness of breath, or decreased sense of smell or taste. having traveled to/from China, South Korea, Italy, Iran, Japan, or Europe/United Kingdom OR had contact with a person confirmed for COVID-19 infection or a person under investigation (someone who has been tested for COVID-19 and is awaiting results) within the last 14 days OR attended large gatherings (250+ people), such as conferences or sporting events, with a confirmed case of COVID-19 or a person under investigation (someone who has been tested for COVID-19 and is awaiting results) within the last 14 days.
-If you have the symptoms and are over 60 years old or have chronic diseases or your immune system is weak, you may be at higher risk for a severe COVID-19 infection.
+What should I do if I think I have COVID-19 symptoms?People with COVID-19 infection typically have one or more of the following symptoms: fever, cough, congestion, sore throat, runny nose, shortness of breath, loss or decrease of smell or taste, muscle aches with flu-like symptoms, loss of appetite, chills or shaking chills, headache, diarrhea, nausea or other gastrointestinal symptoms OR had contact with a person confirmed with COVID-19 infection OR had contact with a person under investigation (someone who has been tested for COVID-19 and is awaiting results).
+If you have any of these symptoms and are over 60 years old or have chronic diseases or your immune system is weak, you may be at higher risk for a severe COVID-19 infection.
 Not all patients with these symptoms or risk factors need COVID-19 testing.
 If you feel you have COVID-19 symptoms you should: